roy-asraf1/Ai_vs_human/README.md

 2. Feature Engineering:
 Features such as text length, sentiment scores, punctuation count, count of linking words, count of synonyms, and word frequency distribution were extracted from the text data.
 3. Model Training:
-We tried the three models and finally we arrived at logistic regression, this is the model that brought us the best results.
-We will see screen shots at the end of the explanations
+logistic regression is the most suitable model for our project

 ## Improvements Made:
 1. Feature Selection: